Do you want to push yourself in rougher water, but don’t because you may take a swim? Well, get into an Eskimo Rolling Course and move on.

 - Correct body and paddle movement to make the roll easy.
 When you use the main muscles in your body and have the paddle in the correct place an Eskimo Roll requires almost no effort.
 Through a series of teaching points, you will learn these secrets and become familiar with each step to gain success.

 For many, their biggest fear is going upside down in a kayak but by learning to roll a kayak (or Eskimo roll), you will gain a huge amount of confidence and control out on the water.
 Kayak rolling can be easy to learn when it is taught progressively and with the correct technique to ensure you roll back up consistently and safely.
-On our kayak rolling course is held in the beautiful Long Bay – Okura Marine Reserve.
-Small groups of up to 4 students make this a fast way to learn.
-On average it takes most people 1 day to get the basics of rolling and we encourage you to continue to practise your rolling technique or do so out on the water regularly to perfect your technique.
+Small groups of up to four students make this a fast way to learn.
+On average it takes most people four sessions to get the basics of rolling and we encourage you to continue to practise your rolling technique or do so out on the water regularly to perfect your technique.

 Kayak and equipment are included in the fees.
 (There is no rebate if you supply your own)